 Step 1.
 Click "Start", type cmd in the search box.
 Right-click on the Command Prompt and choose "Run as administrator".

 Step 2.
 Type diskpart and press "Enter".
 Then, input and execute the following commands in order.

 Step 4.
-Check the number of the hard drive showing the wrong capacity.
+Check the number of the hard drive showing wrong capacity in Windows.
 Type select disk + disk number, and press enter.
 For example, select disk 1.
 You're telling diskpart to format disk 1.

 Step 5.
 Go on to type clean.
 This step starts to clean up all files and folders on the selected hard disk.

 Step 6.
 Type create partition primary and press "Enter".
 This way, there is a newly created partition on the disk.